celestiaorg/docs/docs/developers/integrate-celestia.md

 # Integrate Celestia

+> This document is for third-party service providers, such as custodians and
+> explorers, integrating the Celestia network.

 ## Celestia Service Provider Notes

 Celestia is a fairly standard Cosmos-SDK based chain.
 We use the latest version